ejfree/Horseshoe/npcs/nobility/duchy-larksong-whitehart-chase.md

 ## Court and Culture
 - Invitation‑only salons where policy is set over poetry.
-- Sacred hunt rites shared with clerics of the Old Church.
+- Sacred hunts formalized as compacts, witnessed by Bondwright clerks of the Old Church.
 - Spa diplomacy: rival envoys negotiate in steam and song.

 ## Economy and Assets